Drive (The X-Files)

 "Drive" is the second episode of the sixth season of the science fiction television series The X-Files.
 It premiered on the Fox network in the United States on November 15, 1998.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "Drive" earned a Nielsen household rating of 11.0, being watched by 18.5 million people in its initial broadcast.
 The episode received largely positive reviews from television critics.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In the episode, Mulder is trapped in a car by a seemingly deranged man, and Scully races to determine if the man is suffering from a deadly illness—and if Mulder is in danger of becoming the next victim of some sort of government conspiracy.

 The episode was written by Vince Gilligan, directed by Rob Bowman, and featured a guest appearance by Bryan Cranston.
 Gilligan cast Cranston to play the antagonist because he felt he could successfully humanize the role.
-Cranston's success in "Drive" later led to his casting as Walter White in Gilligan's AMC series Breaking Bad.
+Cranston's performance in "Drive" later led to his casting as Walter White in Gilligan's AMC series Breaking Bad.